codewitharjun214/NetflixClone/README.md

+# NetflixClone
-# NetflixClone using html and css
+using HTML and CSS